 - Now close Command Prompt window and restart your PC

 - Once your computer starts again, simply connect to your WiFi network

 This fix is easy and simple.
 It resets TCP and therefore fixes any issues with IP configuration.
-Unfortunately, this solution works only when you have a static IP address.
+Unfortunately, this solution works only when you have a static IP address without using any VPN.
 If you don’t have a static IP, then you can try other solutions below for Windows 10 operating system.

 Change Wireless Network SSID and Password in Windows 10